DATA-606-SPRING-2022/Zach_DATA606/README.md

 ![PricePerCountyPerMonth](https://github.com/zvance1/Zach_DATA606/blob/main/Images/PricePerCountyPerMonth.png?raw=true)

 From the above chart we can easily see that Howard county is the most expensive, followed by Anne Arundel, then by both Harford and Baltimore being similar price levels.
 Interestingly, the price movements up and down seem to follow the same trend over the course of the year.
-As the proce in Howard goes up towards the summer months, so does the price in Anne Arundel and the other counties, at about the same rate as well.
+As the price in Howard goes up towards the summer months, so does the price in Anne Arundel and the other counties, at about the same rate as well.
+Based on this visualization it seems that prices for houses are the lowest in February and March of each year.

 ![PricePerCountyPerYear](https://github.com/zvance1/Zach_DATA606/blob/main/Images/PricePerCountyPerYear.png?raw=true)